0thomasholland/Part_III_Project/work_log/Thoughts.md

 For example for melt contribution plots show a side plot of what each ternary space plot looks like on a map.

 Similarly having bands of satalite latitude ranges showing what is being sampled by different plots can help contextualise the differences seen in distribution ternary plots.

+## 2025-11-10 - Error exploration notes

+- Variance shift, seems to decrease with increasing lmax till a point ~ =300
+- This is reporducable with minimal code (ie just load field and solve SLQ)
+- Mean values seem to form linear trend with lmax in log log space
+- Similar is seen with mean movement error
+- Variance shift seems to be sensible with trend towards a sensible number
+- However dimensionalisation is causing issues with values being plotted